payshares-legacy/payshares-chart-frontend/README.md

-# Ripple Charts
+# Stellar Charts

-This is the frontend for ripplecharts.com data visualization using angular.js and D3
+This is the frontend for charts.stellar.org data visualization using angular.js and D3

 ##Installation Instructions: